 Email Marketing Content Creation For Ecommerce

-First, I highly recommend to start with simple footer and header for the emails, and the email copy.
+First, I highly recommend starting with a simple footer and header for the emails, and the email copy.

 After you see the result and growing budget, you can improve, and add cool designed banners and etc.